sebnitu/vrembem/packages/popover/README.md

 **Available Placement Values**

-- `auto` - Will choose the side with most space.
+- `auto` - Will choose the side with the most space.
 - `top`
 - `top-start`
 - `top-end`